- Linc Cymru, in partnership with RCT

 The building has crisp lines and a mixed pallet of materials with a traditional blend which belies the fact that the principal construction is formed from 120 modular units, being delivered to site on the back of a lorry and craned into place.

-The building is the first of its kind in Wales and a major milestone for using innovative modular construction in future Extra Care developments.
+The building is one of the first of its kind in Wales and a major milestone for using innovative modular construction in future Extra Care developments.

 This modular construction scheme involved high quality sections, known as modules, being fabricated, finished with fully fitted kitchens and bathrooms in a factory, 75 miles from the development.
 The modules are precision positioned by a mobile crane and a temporary waterproof system provides protection prior to the roof being formed above the third floor.